-This vegetarian pizza is a timeless companion – you can have it for breakfast, lunch, tea or dinner.
+This vegetarian pizza is a timeless companion – you can have it for lunch, dinner, I will admit I have even had leftovers for breakfast.
 The blend of cheeses, herbs, and pesto?
 Perfection.
 The thin, light crust baked sweet and crispy?
 Out of this world!
 Oh, and did you know it’s 100% gluten-free?

 This cauliflower white pizza has 3 main parts: the cauliflower crust, the cheese mixture, and the toppings.
 At the moment, it remains a vegetarian, gluten-free recipe, but at the bottom of this blog post you’ll also see alternatives for a variety of healthy pizza toppings!